 There are two different approaches one can take to Stata.
 One is to use it as an interactive tool: you start Stata, load your data, and start typing or clicking on commands.
-This is an excellent way to learn Stata because you get immediate feedback; thus it's how you'll spend most of your time as you work through the Stata for Researchers series.
-It is also a good way to explore your data, figure out what you want to do, and check that your programs worked properly.
+This can be a good way to explore your data, figure out what you want to do, and check that your programs worked properly.
+It can also be useful when you're trying to figure out something new because you get immediate feedback.
 However, interactive work cannot be easily or reliably replicated, or modified if you change your mind.
-It's also very difficult to recover from mistakes--there's no "undo" command in Stata.
+It's also very difficult to recover from mistakes—there's no "undo" command in Stata.

 Stata for Researchers contains the following sections: